 Does Readability Affect SEO?

-If you want to hit that #1 spot on Google, you absolutely must optimize the SEO readability of your website content.
+If you want to hit that top position in Google ranking, you absolutely must optimize the SEO readability of your website content.

 Because when your content is easy to read and understand, your website visitor is more likely to stick around.
 They’ll be more likely to flick through your other blog posts, check out your service pages or e-commerce store, and perhaps even hit that ‘buy’ button.